When can babies eat eggplant?

 ★Tip: Skip the salt.
 You may have heard that you need to salt eggplant before cooking with it.
 Salting the slices does help to draw water out in preparation for cooking, which is particularly helpful if you’re frying the eggplant.
 However, the salt was also traditionally intended to help make eggplant less bitter, and today’s eggplants are already substantially less bitter than their predecessors, so feel free to skip the salting, especially when cooking for younger babies and trying to keep their sodium intake low.

 Is eggplant a choking hazard for babies?

 No. Eggplant is not a common choking hazard, though its skin can be a nuisance.
 To minimize the risk, serve eggplant that has been cooked and chopped, and if the skin is giving baby any trouble, simply remove it.
 As always, make sure you create a safe eating environment, stay within an arm’s reach of baby during meals, and check out our age-appropriate serving suggestions.

 Is eggplant a common allergen?

-How do you prepare eggplant for babies with baby-led weaning?
+How do you prepare eggplant with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-12 to 24 months old: Explore a variety of cuts, textures, and preparations of cooked eggplant.
-At this age there is no need to refrain from salting the eggplant to sweat it before cooking.
-Eggplant can be easily prepared as either a dip (like baba ganoush), or sliced into sticks and then roasted or sautéed.
+12 to 24 months old: Explore a variety of cuts, textures, and preparations of cooked eggplant!
+Halved, stuffed eggplant dishes are popular across the globe, and very versatile; toddlers may enjoy having their own eggplant “boat” and practicing their utensil use to scoop out the filling.
+At this age, there is no need to refrain from salting the eggplant to sweat it before cooking.

 - Olive oil